go-jet/jet/wiki/INSERT.md

 - MODEL(model) - list of values for columns will be extracted from model object
 - MODELS([]model)  - list of values for columns will be extracted from list of model objects
 - QUERY(select) - select statement that supplies the rows to be inserted.
-- RETURNING(columns...) - list of columns to return as statement result
+- RETURNING(output_expression...) - An expressions to be computed and returned by the INSERT statement after each row is inserted.
+The expressions can use any column names of the table.
+Write _TableName_.AllColumns to return all columns.

 _This list might be extended with feature Jet releases._